Agnes Hürland-Büning

 Agnes Hürland-Büning (born Agnes Oleynik: 17 May 1926 – 9 March 2009) was a German politician with strong local roots.
 She was a member of the Bundestag (Germany's "national parliament") for nearly twenty years between 1972 and 1991.
 She chaired the local Recklinghausen CDU party between 1977 and 1983, and served between 1979 and 1983 as deputy party chair for the CDU regional party executive in Westfalen-Lippe.
 Between 1987 and 1991 she was a parliamentary secretary of state in the West German Defence Ministry.

 It later emerged that she had become entangled, as an industry lobbyist, in the CDU donations scandal.
-The prosectors' office in Düsseldorf launched an investigation against her in respect of allegations involving serious fraud, false statements and tax evasion, but by 2007 she was seriously ill and the case was suspended.
+The prosecutors' office in Düsseldorf launched an investigation against her in respect of allegations involving serious fraud, false statements and tax evasion, but by 2007 she was seriously ill and the case was suspended.
 It was dropped in 2008 on account of Hürland-Büning's "permanent incapacity to deal with matters" ("wegen dauernder Verhandlungsunfähigkeit der Angeklagten").

 Biography

 Early years

 Agnes Oleynik was born into a Roman Catholic family in Holsterhausen, a small town on the western fringes of Dorsten (into which it was formally subsumed in 1943), a mid-sized mining and industrial town north of Essen, a short distance to the east of the Dutch frontier and Nijmegen.
 She was enrolled at the local Catholic school in 1932.
 War broke out when she was 13 and troops were stationed at the school: teaching immediately became more "irregular" ("... sehr unregelmäßig"), especially after the children were sent to take part in combined classes at one of the two nearby protestant schools.
-She completed her schooling young, with others in her cohort, in the Spring of 1940, and was conscripted into the Labour Service ("Reichsarbeitsdienst").
+She completed her schooling young, with others in her cohort, in the spring of 1940, and was conscripted into the Labour Service ("Reichsarbeitsdienst").
 She was later sent to work in a munitions factory.
 After war ended, in May 1945, she worked as a volunteer nurse before moving on to complete an apprenticeship as a carer at the "Westfalia Welfare College" ("Westfälische Wohlfahrtsschule") in Münster.

 Sources are for the most part silent about her marriage, but by 1960, when she returned to the labour market, it was as Agnes Hürland, the mother of four or five children.
 She was employed, till 1968, as a secretary / senior support worker ("Chefassistentin") with an industrial business.
 She worked for two years for the national labour agency.
 After that there were two years as a rehabilitation counsellor.
 There are also references to her having worked as an insurance and real-estate broker ("Immobilienmaklerin") during the 1960s and / or early 1970s.
 By 1969 her marriage had ended in divorce: there is a mention of her husband having been affected by alcoholism.